Winter Beach Walks in East Devon – family and dog friendly

 The beach at Axmouth is dog friendly all year round but you are advised to keep your dog on a lead until you have gone past the houses as this is a working fishing harbour and errant dog poos are not appreciated by the fishermen or café.
 Also if you have a dog that likes to chase birds then keeping them on a lead is advised, our dog was very close to jumping into the river over the harbour wall in pursuit of the seagulls!

 Seaton is a large pebble beach stretching from Axmouth to Seaton Hole.
-The advantage at Seaton is the lovely long promenade, perfect for pushchairs and scooters if you don’t like walking on the pebbles.
+The advantage at Seaton is the lovely long esplanade along side the beach, perfect for pushchairs and scooters or anyone who prefers not to walk on the pebbles.

-There’s a Saturday morning 3.1 mile Park Run (along the esplanade) for anyone wanting a really energetic start to their weekend, open to any age (under 11s with an adult), any ability, run, walk or jog, but no dogs.
+There’s a Saturday morning 3.1 mile Park Run (along the front) for anyone wanting a really energetic start to their weekend, open to any age (under 11s with an adult), any ability, run, walk or jog, but no dogs.
 It starts at 9am so you might want to avoid this time if you are just wanting a beach walk.

 You can take advantage of 2 hours free parking in Tesco or 1 hour at the Co-op.
 Alternatively choose one of the car parks or parking along the sea front.
 There are a few free one hour spaces on Harbour Road if you are lucky.

 Lots of choice in Seaton for coffee stops.
-The Hideaway Café at the end of the Esplanade is nice (lovely home made cakes that I can recommend!) and dog friendly (formerly Chine Café) but there are also others to choose from in the town centre itself.
+The Hideaway Café at the end of the Esplanade is nice (lovely home made cakes that I can recommend!) and dog friendly but there are also others to choose from in the town centre itself.
 Pebbles Coffee Shop on the seafront roundabout is very dog friendly (lots of dogs when we went!).
-There are other cafes are on Harbour Road (parallel to the beach), Serendipity up in the town and a nice one at Seaton Jurassic – let me know your recommendations.
+Other popular cafes are on Harbour Road (parallel to the beach), Serendipity up in the town and a spacious one at Seaton Jurassic – let me know your recommendations.

 As usual Tesco obliges here.
 There are decent (refurbished) public loos on the roundabout near Tesco and the Seaton Jurassic as well as some less desirable ones on the Esplanade.